cocos-creator/auto-backup/README.md

 # auto-backup

-Backup database to dropbox everyday
+Backup database to dropbox everyday in Bash